airani051346/Ubution/README.md

   default fassword is ChangeMe!Strong123 if not defined with --mysql-root-pass

 # Import Database and Sampple Data
-  import netvars.sql into mysql DB.
+  create a database named netvars and import netvars.sql into mysql DB.
 You can find this file in SQL-DB folder <br>
   additional priviligaes for the ansible user <br>

 ```sql